EvgeniyMukhamedjanov/liquid-ajax-cart/V3-PRODUCT-FORM-ERRORS.md

 ### `clearErrors(element)`

+Resolve the form's associated slots and inputs (in-tree by containment plus out-of-tree by form `id`, applying the [partition rule](#element-association)).

-For each `[data-ajax-cart-product-form-error]` inside the element:
+For each associated `[data-ajax-cart-product-form-error]` slot:
 - Set `textContent = ""`.

-For each input the module previously set `aria-invalid="true"` on (tracked via a per-element `WeakSet<HTMLElement>`):
+For each associated `[data-ajax-cart-product-form-input]` input:
 - Remove `aria-invalid`.
-- Clear the tracking set.

-(The tracking set only contains inputs the module touched.
-Inputs the merchant manually pre-set `aria-invalid` on are never modified.)
+The library fully owns `aria-invalid` on marked inputs (see the a11y section), so there is no per-element tracking to consult — every marked input is simply reset.
+Removing the attribute is semantically identical to `aria-invalid="false"` for assistive tech.
+Because discovery is attribute-keyed (never `form.elements`), the exact set cleared here matches the set `renderErrors` wrote to — no marked input can drift out of reach between calls.

 ### `renderErrors(element, result)`

-1. Re-query `[data-ajax-cart-product-form-error]` slots inside the element.
+1. Re-query the form's associated `[data-ajax-cart-product-form-error]` slots — in-tree by containment plus out-of-tree by form `id`, applying the [partition rule](#element-association).
 (Re-query, don't cache — handles section re-renders cleanly.)
 2. Split into `keyed: Map<string, Element[]>` and `catchAll: Element[]`.
 3. Determine the source of errors.
 Shopify's response shapes vary; the library walks a precedence chain:
    - **Object errors:** if `result.body.errors` is a non-null object (not array), per-key routing applies.